Returnee seasons that paid off

 No spoilers · reviewed

-- #03Twenty former champions on one beach, and the show built around it.The roster is the premise — every cast member has won this before.
-Edge of Extinction and fire tokens give the season mechanics to match the stakes, and the milestone framing earns itself across fourteen episodes of cautious, respectful, loud play.
+- #02Twenty former champions on one beach, and the show built around it.The roster is the premise — every cast member has won this before.
+The season layers in mechanics that match the stakes, and the milestone framing earns itself across a wide-screen retrospective of how the format learned to play itself.

 More lists in this vein